Arborvitae/Geoshape/docs/mapinfo.rst

 Set Map Thumbnail
 -----------------
 By default the thumbnail images for maps will only have the vector layers.
-In order to include the background map you will need to use the Set Map Thumbnail button.
+In order to include the background map you will need to create a new thumbnail.

 #.
 Pan and zoom the inset map so that it's centered on the view you would like for the map thumbnail.